 What Else Can a Vet Tech Do?
 Looking Beyond the Small Animal Clinic

-Published on January 9, 2013 by Staff Writer
+Published on January 9, 2013 by arothstein

 Students enrolled in the veterinary technician school at Broadview University-West Jordan learned about career opportunities while helping three penguins at the Living Planet Aquarium in Sandy, Utah, celebrate their birthdays in December.
 The penguins ate krill, a small shrimp-like planktonic crustacean, while the humans enjoyed a not-so-healthy cake made out of flour and frosting.

 Our veterinary technician students also enjoyed a free tour of the facilities thanks to Melissa Bowers, volunteer and internship coordinator, at Living Planet.
 The visit was part of the students’ class, Lab Animals, Exotics and Pocket Pets.

 “The point of the class is to show vet tech students that there are many opportunities out there in veterinary medicine beyond the small animal clinic,” said Annie Johnson, Broadview University veterinary technician instructor.
 “We were given free admittance, and a high school volunteer, [named Michael], who has done many hours of volunteering, was our tour guide.
 He was very knowledgeable and entertaining throughout the tour.”

 The first stop was Discover Utah, an exhibit displaying native/non-native, threatened and endangered species of fish, such as June Suckers, least chub, and Columbia Spotted Frog fish.
 The exhibit also included a few North American River Otters, always a fan favorite.